 The article below appears in Issue 6 of FPE Extra, the digital publication from Fire Protection Engineering Magazine, authored by Lucas Kirn, PE, Market Development Manager at Engineered Corrosion Solutions.
 The article is titled Fundamental Corrosion Control Strategies in Fire Sprinkler Systems.

-There are multiple options available to remediate corrosion-related pipe failures in existing fire sprinkler systems, but there are also several approaches that can be implemented during the design or commissioning phase of a fire sprinkler system that significantly reduce corrosion activity and extend the useful life of the system.
+There are multiple options available to remediate corrosion-related pipe failures in existing fire sprinkler systems, but there are also several approaches that can be implemented during the design or commissioning phase of a fire sprinkler system that significantly reduces corrosion activity and extends the useful life of the system.

 In dry and pre-action fire sprinkler systems, oxygen corrosion is generally limited to wet areas of the pipe.
 In wet fire sprinkler systems, oxygen corrosion is generally limited to areas of the pipe adjacent to trapped air.
 Unlike wet fire sprinkler systems, where the supply of trapped oxygen is limited, oxygen is nearly unlimited in dry and pre-action fire sprinkler systems maintained with an air compressor.

 Ensure Leak Integrity for Dry Pipe and Pre-action Systems